uselessknickknacks/TOTSimple/README.md

 and you will need to restart the program.

 That is on TODO btw.
 Will DO it when I feel like it. :)

+Timezones:

+Since the timer currently gets fried if you enter things incorrectly, here's a short guide on how to get timezones.
+The software is on Europe/Stockholm by default.
+The program will not remember anything (aka no config file, that's for later when I feel like it).

+Go to this webpage: https://www.mkyong.com/java/java-display-list-of-timezone-with-gmt/ Copy&paste the Continent/Region.
+For example "America/Vancouver" (without "") into the white little textfield next to the "Change TimeZone" button.
+Ensure that no spaces are present at all.
+And then press it.
+If for some reason your city/town whatever is not on that webpage.
+Pick the next best thing that matches your time.
+Give it a sec or two and presto timezone changed.
+Ensure that no spaces are present at all.

+You will need to redo this each time the software is closed as the software is hardcoded to "Europe/Stockholm".